What types of cockroaches are common in South Carolina?

 How do you get rid of cockroaches?

 Cockroaches are a difficult pest to control and eliminate.
-To solve a cockroach problem, you must get to the root of the infestation to discover where, how, and why they are entering your home or business.
+To solve a cockroach problem, you must get to the root of the infestation in order to discover where, how, and why they are entering your home or business.

 Helpful Cockroach Articles